 A new study on the AIP diet shows that it helps IBD (Crohn’s & UC).
 This is great news!
 The AIP is a very restrictive diet that removes grains, sugars, nuts, seeds, eggs, nightshade veggies, beans, and more.
 But…the rates of improvement were about the same as studies that were less restrictive, which is disappointing.
 It’s possible it helped people who had more severe damage.
 But the study doesn’t try to separate the effect of unlimited RD support, a health coach and a community focused on stress reduction better sleep, etc. and attributes all the positive changes in quality of life to diet change, which isn’t reasonable.

 Cheryl Harris, MPH, RD is a Registered Dietitian Nutritionist and Certified Wellcoach in Fairfax, VA.
-She helps people with a range of dietary issues, including Celiac Disease, digestive issues, food allergies, vegetarian and vegan diets, preventing diseases and “whole foods” eating.
+She helps people with a range of dietary issues, including Celiac Disease, digestive issues, preventing diseases and “whole foods” eating.
 Let’s get you on your way to achieving your goals and feeling great!
 Email or call 571-271-8742.

 Check your shelves for Applegate Farms BBQ lunchmeat—there’s barley